-- These rules for implementation of the RRDRP are intended to cover the dispute resolution proceedings generally.
-To the extent more than one provider is selected to implement the RRDRP, each may have additional rules and procedures that must be followed when filing a Complaint.
-The following are the minimal basic rules. - Moreover, in any new gTLD registry agreement, the registry operator shall be required to agree to participate in the RRDRP and be bound by the resulting Determinations.
+- These rules for implementation of the RRDRP are This procedure is intended to cover thethese dispute resolution proceedings generally.
+To the extent more than one RRDRP provider (Provider) is selected to implement the RRDRP, each Provider may have additional rules and procedures that must be followed when filing a Complaint.
+The following are the minimal basic rulesgeneral procedure to be followed by all Providers. - Moreover, inIn any new gTLD registry agreement, the registry operator shall be required to agree to participate in the RRDRP and be bound by the resulting Determinations.
 Absent extraordinary circumstances such as bias or fraud, the Determination will be final.